 Gyro stabilizers do have the advantage of also reducing roll while at anchor, while other yachts will need to have ‘zero-speed stabilizers,’ which require larger fins.
 Yachts with existing fin stabilizers can buy add-on systems to enable at-anchor stabilization.

 Where do you want to cruise and/or base your yacht?

-Executive Yacht can help you buy any yacht, anywhere in the world.
-However, it’s important to think about whether the yacht you’ve got your heart set on will really deliver the right experience in your cruising region.
+Executive Yacht can help you buy any yacht anywhere in the world.
+However, it’s crucial to think about whether the yacht you’ve got your heart set on will deliver the right experience in your cruising region.

 Step 2: Yacht Viewings

-Now you’ve decided what kind of yacht you’re after, it’s time to view as many as you can.
-(This is the really fun bit!)
-Your broker will create a premium shortlist of yachts to look at online and also organize VIP viewings of suitable yachts in your region.
+Now that you’ve decided what kind of yacht you’re after, it’s time to view as many as possible.
+Here is where the fun begins!
+Your yacht broker will create a premium shortlist of yachts to look at online and organize VIP viewings of suitable yachts in your region.
 They will be able to arrange ‘sea trials’ of some models, giving you the experience of being on the water and feeling how the yacht handles.